-As a member firm of The Institute of Chartered Accountants, CHN Herold Ross aspires to achieve the highest ethical, technical and professional standards of conduct and performance.
+As a member firm of The Institute of Chartered Accountants, CHN Partners aspires to achieve the highest ethical, technical and professional standards of conduct and performance.
 The Institute’s By-laws, Code of Ethics, Standards and Regulations provide the framework for this to be achieved.

 The Code of Ethics sets out the professional and ethical requirements for members and is based on the fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.

-In complying with the Code of Ethics, By-laws, Standards and Regulations, it is the responsibility of CHN Herold Ross to not only take into account the requirements of our clients but also to have regard to the public interest and the accountancy profession as a whole.
+In complying with the Code of Ethics, By-laws, Standards and Regulations, it is the responsibility of CHN Partners to not only take into account the requirements of our clients but also to have regard to the public interest and the accountancy profession as a whole.

-Where you have a complaint or dispute with CHN Herold Ross, The Institute of Chartered Accountants requires that you first advise us, both verbally and in writing.
+Where you have a complaint or dispute with CHN Partners, The Institute of Chartered Accountants requires that you first advise us, both verbally and in writing.
 You can do so by completing Our Feedback Form.

 What happens with your complaint